-An index provides brief description of what the roadmap is, what ideas you are looking to implement, and outlines the various phases.
+An index provides a brief description of what the roadmap is, what ideas you are looking to implement, and outlines the various phases.
 You can choose to show this in a variety of ways: as a standard index, a timeline, a mind map, graphs, or as a table.

 For anyone reading your roadmap, an index will ease them into the project and give them the lay of the land before they begin working.

 A product roadmap, especially the one for a significant new product or feature launch, is likely to cover a lot of information!
 If you want to hold your reader's attention, you need to make the document skimmable.